Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: On the canonical map of the bidouble cover of a principal polarization

-\noindentTX We have seen that the degree of the canonical map of $\mathcal{T}$ is at least $2$, and the following lemma ensures that the degree is exactly $2$ (see also \cite{CataneseSchreyer1} for a proof).
+\noindentTX We have just proved that the degree of the canonical map of $\TD$ is at least $2$.
+The following lemma ensures that the degree is exactly $2$ (see also \cite{CataneseSchreyer1} for a proof).

 \begin{lem1} The canonical map of $Z$ is birational.
-Hence, the canonical map of $\Surf$ is of degree $2$, and its image is a surface $\Sigma$ of degree $6$ in $\PR^3$. \end{lem1} \begin{proof} We recall that the canonical map of $\mathcal{T}$ factors through the involution $\iota$ in \ref{involutioniota} and the canonical map of $Z$, which we denote by:
+Hence, the canonical map of $\TD$ is of degree $2$, and its image is a surface $\Sigma$ of degree $6$ in $\PR^3$. \end{lem1} \begin{proof} We recall that the canonical map $\CAN{\TD}$ of $\TD$ factors through the involution $\iota \colon z \mapsto -z + \delta$ as in \ref{involutioniota}, and all canonical sections of $\TD$ are anti-invariant with respect to $\iota$.